jwulf/zeebe-variable-isolation-demo/README.md

 > But output mappings can be used to propagate local variables of the sub process to higher scopes.
 By default, all local variables are removed when the scope is left.

+## Using input mappings on subprocesses to isolate (create local) variables

 This test has an input mapping that I expect to create a local variable `taskname` in each subprocess:

 ![](./img/input-mapping.png)